How To Handle A Narcissistic Teenager

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

 As children reach their teenage years, you may find it difficult to handle them because their thoughts and behavior patterns change drastically.
-Some children may also become narcissistic teenagers who are self-absorbed.
+Some may also become narcissistic teenagers who are self-absorbed.
 These children are more likely to be unaware of others’ emotions and expect people to praise them.

 Read this post to learn how to recognize the signs of narcissism in teenagers and ways to handle a narcissistic teenager.